junqiyang/FPGA_XEON_SAMPLE_TOY/README.md

 # FPGA_Samples

+This is my first research project, play around with the new FPGA-Xeon machine that is given as a gift from Intel for the Lab.
+This Repo contains some very simple program that could run and test the target machine.

 matrix 4x4: still under development, the output isn't correct.
 Should look into the multiplier.

 IO-Test: simple one read and one write, all development can base on this